Workflows for These 4 IT Processes Deliver Multiple Benefits

 While some IT processes cannot be taken over by automated workflows, many aspects of day-to-day IT operation can be automated.
 Doing this not only helps ensure efficiency and transparency, but also helps free up IT workers to focus on critical issues that can have a serious effect on business.

-Here are four IT processes that can benefit from automation, and why your choice of workflow software can make all the difference in the success of workflow automation.
+Here are four IT processes that can benefit from automation, and why your choice of workflow software can make all the difference in the success of IT workflow automation.

 1. IT Procurement